Anselm of Lucca: Life

 Born in Mantua, and was educated there in grammar and dialectic.
 Anselm was a nephew of Anselm of Lucca the Elder, who became Pope Alexander II in 1061 and designated Anselm to succeed him in his former position as Bishop of Lucca.
 Alexander sent him to Germany advising him to take investiture from Emperor Henry IV.
 Alexander II, may have elevated him to the cardinalate ca. 1062.

 Anselm went to Germany, but was loath to receive the insignia of spiritual power from a temporal ruler and returned without investiture.
 In 1073, Pope Gregory VII, again appointed Anselm Bishop of Lucca, but advised him not to accept investiture from Henry IV.
 For some reason, Anselm did so this time, but soon felt such remorse that he resigned his bishopric, and entered the Benedictine Order at Padilirone, a Cluniac monastery near Mantua.

 Gregory VII ordered him to return to Lucca, and he reluctantly obeyed, but continued to lead the life of a monk.
 In the years 1077–79, he accepted the transfer of several castles from Countess Matilda, in preparation for Henry's expected campaign, which was carried out in 1081–84.
-Meanwhile, he attempted to impose the Rule of Saint Augustine upon the canons of his cathedral.
+Meanwhile, he attempted to impose the Rule of Saint Augustine upon the canons of Lucca Cathedral.
 Most of the canons refused to submit to the new regulations though they were interdicted by the pope.
 Anselm was expelled from Lucca around 1080, with the help of Emperor Henry and Guibert, Antipope Clement III, after the defeat of the papal defender, the Countess Matilda of Tuscany at the Battle of Volta Mantovana (October 1080).